 During the year, Gaming Realms did not pay an interim or final dividend.
-The Board of Directors are not proposing a final dividend for the current year as we continue to execute our strategy and invest in the growth of the business.
+The Board of Directors are not proposing a final dividend for the current year as we continue to execute our strategy, invest in the growth of the business and return surplus capital to shareholders via a buyback.